Context-aware Learned Mesh-based Simulation via Trajectory-Level Meta-Learning: Experiments

 We additionally present a visualization of the latent space for \gls{ltsgns} in Figure \ref{fig:latent_space_vis} in the Appendix, showing that simulations with similar material properties are clustered together.
 This latent structure highlights the model's ability to differentiate between material behaviors while preserving the relationships between similar properties.

 Figure \ref{fig:runtime_main} compares the inference speed of \gls{ltsgns} to that of the step-based \gls{mgn}. \gls{ltsgns}'s \gls{prodmp} trajectory representation significantly decreases the amount of required model calls for the simulation, since, after encoding, a single \gls{gnn} forward pass can is used to compute the full trajectory.
 Additionally, the context set is easily encoded in parallel, resulting in a relatively minor cost for the context computation and aggregation for all tasks.
-While \gls{mgn} does not perform any context processing, it requires one forward pass per timestep, making its rollout inherently sequential.
-Together, these properties result in an inference-time speedup of up to $32$ times of \gls{ltsgns} compared to \gls{mgn}, and up to $400$ times compared to the ground truth simulators.
-Improving over existing learned simulators by more than one, and over classical simulators by more than two orders of magnitude enables rapid development for downstream engineering applications, such as manufacturing optimization.
+While \gls{mgn} does not perform any context processing, it requires one forward pass per timestep, making its rollout inherently sequential. \rebuttal{Together, these properties result in an inference-time speedup of up to a factor of $32$ for \gls{ltsgns} compared to \gls{mgn} (for the \textit{Tissue Manipulation} task), and up to a factor of $700$ compared to the ground-truth simulators (for the \textit{Sheet Deformation} task).
+A complete comparison of execution time and memory consumption during inference is provided in Table~\ref{tab:benchmark_overview} in the Appendix.} Improving over existing learned simulators by more than one, and over classical simulators by more than two orders of magnitude enables rapid development for downstream engineering applications, such as manufacturing optimization.